- Location: Delaware

 Commercial Driver Education in Delaware

 Get Free Commercial Auto Insurance Quotes from Multiple Providers

 Enter Your Zip Code:

 Operating a commercial motor vehicle is a huge responsibility.
 The vehicles you'll operate are large, heavy, and carrying cargo.
 There is a lot to learn about the equipment, driving skills, traffic rules, federal laws, and safety.

 The minimum training requirement you must meet, at both the state and federal levels, is not measured in classroom hours or driving time.
 Your training is measured by passing the written and road tests.
 However, some longer-combination-vehicle (LCV) drivers must receive training in driver wellness, driver qualifications, hours of service, and whistleblower protection.

-Delaware has a unique and effective two step CDL licensing process.
-When you apply for a CDL you will need to pass the eye exam and the written tests first.
+Delaware has a unique and effective multi-step CDL licensing process.
+When you apply for a CDL you will need to pass the eye exam and the written tests and road skills test.

 The Commercial Driver's Manual is a comprehensive and critical resource for you.
 All you need to know to pass the written exam is inside the manual.

 You can expect to spend a lot of time reading the manual and practicing your driving based on what you read.
 There are helpful diagrams and driving examples.
 With so much to learn about driving a commercial motor vehicle, the Commercial Driver's Manual will be your primary resource.